-- The bottom-up beta can be adjusted to reflect changes in the firm's business mix and financial leverage.
-Regression betas reflect the past. - You can estimate bottom-up betas even when you do not have historical stock prices.
+- Updated: The bottom-up beta can be adjusted to reflect changes in the firm's business mix and financial leverage.
+Regression betas reflect the past. - Don't need prices: You can estimate bottom-up betas even when you do not have historical stock prices.
 This is the case with initial public offerings, private businesses or divisions of companies.